 |No Bank Account||Citi® Secured Mastercard® (Review)|

-With no annual fee, cash back rewards, and an easy upgrade to an unsecured card, this is our top pick for a secured card with solid credit-building benefits.
+With no annual fee, cash back rewards (including an intro bonus!), and an easy upgrade to an unsecured card, this is our top pick for a secured card with solid credit-building benefits.

 Unlike most secured cards, your initial deposit amount will be based on your creditworthiness, and that will get you a $200 credit limit.
 You can deposit more for a larger credit line if you’d like.